List of cycle routes in London: London Cycle Network routes

 The LCN route numbering used a radial and orbital scheme, as shown by the groupings in the table below.
 Some routes were also part of the Sustrans National Cycle Network – these are signposted with route numbers on a red background.
 There were also a comparable number of un-numbered routes in the scheme.
 These are not listed in the table below.

 The last edition of the LCN route map to be published was the 5th edition (2004).

 National and international routes

 National Cycle Network routes

 The sustainable transport charity Sustrans describe their National Cycle Network (NCN) as "a network of safe traffic-free paths and quiet on-road cycling" that "criss-cross the country, linking up villages, towns and cities".
 Eleven of these pass through London.
 NCN routes are signed with white lettering on a blue background, save for the route number, set on a small red rectangle.
 In July 2020 Sustrans de-designated nearly a quarter of its National Cycle Network on safety grounds, including some in London.

 International Cycle Network routes

-Per the notes column above, two sections are co-opted by the European Cyclists' Federation as forming part of their international EuroVelo network, which is largely aimed at promoting cycling tourism in Europe:
+Per the notes column above, sections of the National Cycle Network are co-opted by the European Cyclists' Federation as forming part of their international EuroVelo network, which is largely aimed at promoting cycling tourism in Europe.
+Additionally the Avenue Verte international route between London and Paris begins in central London.